yclas/documentation/backup-classifieds-site.md

 **This is a bit advanced How To.**

 Normally your hosting has their own backup tool.
-But if your hosting doesn't have it or you just want to create your own backup for your website built with Open Classifieds follow this guide ;)
+But if your hosting doesn't have it or you just want to create your own backup for your website built with Yclas follow this guide ;)

 <br>